ToniHuovinen/DjangoKeras/README.md

 After that you can go to address localhost:8000 to see the webpage.
 There you can insert your values to the fields and upon pressing the submit button, you will get a result back.

 At this moment page is not responsive at all.
 That is next on my list.
+Will also add validation and rangelimits on the fields.